Understanding The Four Goals Of Psychology

 Psychologists also bring a high level of education, research, and understanding to their careers.
 They might use the questions to know which avenue for treatment would be most beneficial for a client.
 It may be difficult for an individual to come to these conclusions independently.

-How can the four goals of psychology benefit me?
+Purpose of the goals of psychology

 Ivan Pavlov’s dog experiment showed how the four goals of psychology might be used.
 Pavlov noticed his dogs would salivate whenever they saw the lab technician bringing food.
 He deduced that this behavior was learned since the dogs had not initially reacted that way.
 Over time, the dogs came to understand the technician was bringing them food.
 Once they began associating him with food, they automatically started to salivate whenever they saw him.